Deep Clustering for Data Cleaning and Integration: Deep Clustering Concepts and Techniques

 The basic DC framework consists of three main components, i.e., (i) learning representation architecture, (ii) reconstruction loss, and (iii) clustering loss.

-Concerning (i), we adopt DC methods that use auto-encoder-based and subspace representation learning architectures.
-A DC framework with a basic auto-encoder architecture is presented in Figure \ref{fig:framwork}.
-In an auto-encoder-based architecture, the clustering is based on the lower dimensional representation produced by the encoder, with a loss function that trades off cluster quality with the ability to reconstruct the original representation.
+Concerning (i), we adopt DC methods that use AE based and subspace representation learning architectures.
+A DC framework with a basic AE architecture is presented in Figure \ref{fig:framwork}.
+In an AE based architecture, the clustering is based on the lower dimensional representation produced by the encoder, with a loss function that trades off cluster quality with the ability to reconstruct the original representation.
 Through this approach, the latent space representation of the original input data should preserve the most suitable features for clustering.